Trends in Payments: The Future, Opportunities, and Case Studies from JPMC, Barclays & Visa

 Integration of Payment Solutions

-One of the most important aspects of payments technology is enabling financial institutions to integrate payment solutions in the most convenient ways for users.
+One of the most important aspects of the global payments landscape is enabling financial institutions to integrate payment solutions in the most convenient ways for users.

 APIs and open banking play a central role in enabling this integration by connecting disparate systems, promoting transparency, and driving innovation across the financial sector.